lauringlab/variant_pipeline/tutorial/README.md

 The pipeline does not carry out any secondary analysis.
 It only provides putative variants and information regarding how trustworthy those calls are.
 It is up to you to sort through the putative variants (found in mapq/all.sum.csv) using Excel (booo!! :-1:) or R (Hooray!! :bowtie:).
 Currently we are setting a p.value cut off of 0.01 (p.val < 0.01) and for most applications a frequency cut off of 0.5% (freq.var>0.5%).
 Additionally we require variants to be uniformly distributed across the reads on which they are found.
 We achieve this by requiring the average read position to be in the middle 50% of the read length.
 (Read\_pos>50 & Read\_pos<200, for a Miseq run with 2X250 reads).

 To analyze the data transfer the mapq/all.mapq.* and 05_Coverage/all.cov.csv to your own machine using your favorite file transfer software.
 Cyberduck and Filezilla are good places to start.

 An example of how to subset the data and plot coverage can be found in the results directory of the tutorial.
-You can look at this my opening it from the box sync folder.
+You can look at this by opening it from the box sync folder.

 ## 4) Modifying for your own data

 So you just got some illumina data back!
 Bully for you!
-How to analyze it.
-Using either cyberduck or better still globus (see command line tools in box synce) transfer your run data to the appropriate directory on NAS ( which is backedup).
+Now to analyze it.
+Using either cyberduck, or better still, globus (see command line tools in MBox) transfer your run data to the appropriate directory on NAS (which is backedup).
 The path to our NAS is "/nfs/med-alauring" and there are directories for raw data that are organized by year.
 Put your raw data in the appropriate directory.

 Next cd the scratch directory where we have more memory to run our large jobs